minoa-lang/reference/src/items/use.md

 The package name may contain 2 parts: an optional group name, and the actual name of the package.
 For more info can be found [here](../package-structure.md).

-For example, the Minoa std packages' experimental library is accessed as `Minoa.std:experimental`, where:
+For example, the Minoa std packages' experimental library is accessed as `minoa.std:experimental`, where:
-- `Minoa` is the group that the library belongs to
+- `minoa` is the group that the library belongs to
 - `std` is the package under which the library is distributed
 - `experimental` is the actual library.